 The terminal has an ignition function.
-When this function is used, the terminal switches on/off when you start/stop the engine of your vehicle (provided the power switch on the terminal is on).
+When this function is used, the terminal switches on/off when you start/stop the engine of your vehicle (provided the power switch on the terminal is on; on the 19" rack version both power switches must be on).

 You must set up the ignition function in the terminal.
-For details, see the user manual for your EXPLORER 325 system.
+For details, see the user manual for your EXPLORER 727 system.